tommyprevatt/CTU-IT251/README.md

 It only had a handful of requirements.
 The biggest thing is it needed to display a slight understanding of a super class and extending a class.

-I will say, I was very proud of figuring out I could cread an array object from the super-class, "Accounts a[]", and fill that array with objects from the sub-classes.
+I will say, I was very proud of figuring out I could create an array object from the super-class, "Accounts a[]", and fill that array with objects from the sub-classes.
 It wasn't until the following week that we learned about that in the class.